 Brand innovation turns to affordability They say that beer brands are all about image.
 To some extent that is true, but it does undervalue the craft of the brewer.
 A craft we should encourage, especially in Africa, where lager is … Continue reading

-Posted in Advertising, Brand Marketing, Current affairs, Global Brands, Global Statistics, Motor Industry, Uncategorized
+Posted in Advertising, Brand Marketing, Current affairs, Global Brands, Global Statistics, Machine and human, Motor Industry

 Tagged advertise, Africa, beer brands, Brand Innovation, Cambridge University, China, Chris Trimble, Entrepreneurial Design for Extreme Affordability programme, Euro crisis, France, Frugal, Germany, Globalisation, Greece, Haier, Harman, Inclusive Design programme, India, Italy, Jaideep Prabhu, Japan, Jugaad Innovation, Krombacher, Logitech, Navi Radjou, Oettinger Brauerei, PepsiCo, Range Rover, Rapoo, Renault-Nissan, Reverse Innovation, Sanskrit, Santa Clara University, Saras, Simone Ahuja, South Africa, Spain, Stanford University, Tata Nano, Toyota, Vijay Govindarajan